Home

 The percentage change is more important than the actual numeric value.

-An index may be representative of a particular country such as the Chinese stock index or the India stock market index.
+An index may be representative of a particular country such as the Chinese stock market index or the India stock market index.

 Stock indices also exist for particular market segments such as the small cap stock index and the penny stock index.